QUESTIONS ABOUT COVID-19

 HEY, WHERE'S MY COFFEE?

-Our retail webshop orders are shipped daily, so they should be with you within 3-5 working days for mainland UK and 1-7 working days for the Channel Islands.
+Our retail webshop orders are shipped the following working day, so they should be with you within 3-7 working days for mainland UK and Channel Islands.
 We can ship to UK British Forces postcodes up to a weight of 2kg.

-Orders are shipped for free via Royal Mail 2nd Class for smaller orders, and a courier for larger orders over 1kg.
-You can upgrade your shipping to Royal Mail 1st Class for £2.95 or 24 Courier for £6.60.
+Orders are shipped for free via Royal Mail 2nd Class.
+You can upgrade your shipping to Royal Mail 1st Class tracked delivery for £5.40.

 If you have any questions about your order, please feel free to get in touch by emailing email@example.com.